xhd2015/go-mock/README.md

 - build with go compiler, no dependency on any architecture nor os;
 - Work on any platform: amd64, arm64...
 - Work on any os: windows, linux, darwin...

+# Integrate this library into tests
+For business development usage, we recommend putting all test data and code into the top level directory `test`, to separate concern between product code and testing code.

+You can make your own testing code layout by copying all contents under the [archtype](./archtype/) directory into your `test` directory.

+NOTE: it is important that [archtype/vendorhelp/vendorhelp.go](./archtype/vendorhelp/vendorhelp.go) should be included in your code base.
+Since `go-mock` is a main package, normally its code will not be included in the go's `vendor` directory, making it inconvienent to run in offline enviornment like CI.
+To include the `vendorhelp` but not really import it anywhere, the `go-mock` can be built and run from source directly, without having to pre-build one.

 # Advaced usage
 ## `-v` verbose flag